travetto/travetto/module/auth/README.md

 }
 ```

 As referenced above, a [Principal Structure](https://github.com/travetto/travetto/tree/main/module/auth/src/types/principal.ts#L8) is defined as a user with respect to a security context.
-This can be information the application knows about the user (authorized) or what a separate service may know about a user (3rd-party authenticatino).
+This can be information the application knows about the user (authorized) or what a separate service may know about a user (3rd-party authentication).

 ## Authentication